Innovation Fund

 The Foundation works with recognised theological education institutions, as well as Dioceses and Provinces within the Anglican Communion, to stimulate innovation in learning and teaching.
 These grants range from £1,000 to a maximum of £15,000 in any one year or up to £25,000 over two years.

 Applications will only be considered from Anglican and Ecumenical theological institutions that are officially recognised by an Anglican province.
+Repeat applications will only be considered after a suitable gap following a grant being awarded and if the new request is for an innovative project.

 • People under-represented in theological education (eg women and those in non-english speaking areas of the Communion)